This topic describes how to:

 If you have multiple experiments running on a page, toggle between different audiences to see them all

-If you're running a Personalization campaign, view the experience that you're delivering to each audience
+If you're running an Optimizely Web Personalization campaign, view the experience that you're delivering to each audience

 To see both live and draft changes, navigate to the Currently Viewing tab > Draft Changes> Show.